 - i.
-Open command line %ARCSIGHT\HOME%/bin
+Open command line %ARCSIGHT_HOME%/bin.

 - ii.
 Run: arcsight agentsetup -c

-- A. Select Modify Connector and continue,
+- A. Select Modify Connector and continue.

 - B. Choose Modify connector parameters and continue.

 - C. From the textbox, enter the Refresh Token obtained, for more information see "Run restutil to Obtain a Refresh Token for ArcSight Management Center" on page 16.

 - D. Click No and continue.

-A login request pops to refresh token and the system automatically populates the textbox Refresh Token.
+A login request pops up to refresh token and the system automatically populates the textbox Refresh Token.

-After you log into the vendor application, continue connector configuration.
+After you log into the vendor application, continue with the connector configuration.
 The next page is displayed automatically.
-To continue, be sure to return to this ArcSight Connector Setup window.
-You might have to look under the vendor application window to find the Connector Setup window.
+To continue, to the ArcSight Connector Setup window that is available in the vendor application.